Export settings configuration

 Last row

 The last row in the template defines the content of the cells in the export.
 Cell contents are resolved values of the keywords contained in the cell comments.
-The template's cell formatting is used in the report.
-Therefore the cells in the template should not be blank but contain example data in the proper intended format like Text, Number or Date.

 All logistical fields in the logistical database, including manually added logistical fields, can be used as keywords in the comments.
 Because a weld line connects two parts, you should add a postfix _1 or _2 to the logistical fields in the comments to indicate whether the keyword is for a part that has the weld, or a part that gets welded to the other part.